NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Algorithmic approaches under no rebuffering events constraint

-In Algorithm \ref{Heuristic}, we propose a fast heuristic for maximizing the QoE.
-Our simulations results show that the outcoming solution of AWARE approaches at $98\%$ the optimal solution in terms of QoE.
-The principle of the proposed heuristic is illustrated in Fig. \ref{fig:Levels}: We start by assigning the lowest level to all video segments.
-Then, we keep increasing the levels progressively starting by the end of the video as long as the constraints are satisfied.
-Once a constraint is violated, we choose the previous level of the segment.
-The number of loops is equal to $L-1$.
-To reduce at maximum the startup delay, which is a prominent key QoE factor (but not included in our optimization problem), we set by default the buffering-cache segments to the lowest video quality and use a greedy \footnote{A greedy transmission uses all the available network capacities.} transmission instead of using a threshold-based transmission.
-As can be seen in Fig. \ref{fig:compareOptHeuristic}, an inherent advantage of this algorithm is that it ensures a progressive increase of the quality levels instead of an aggressive increase as in the optimal solution, which is quite more appreciable for the user's perception.
+This heuristic has a polynomial complexity and is quite faster than the optimal approach.
+Our simulation results show that its outcoming solution approaches the optimal solution at almost $98\%$ in terms of the video average quality.
+We summarize its steps in the few following points: \\ At the beginning, we assign the lowest bitrate to all video segments.
+Then, starting from the end of the video (latest segment) back to the beginning, we increase the bitrate of each segment by one level as long as the stall constraints are satisfied.
+We repeat this step many times till reaching the highest available bitrate (See Fig.~\ref{fig:Levels}).
+By following this approach, the number of times the bitrate will be increased is at most equal to $L-1$ (see Algorithm~\ref{Heuristic}).
+To reduce the startup delay, which is a prominent key QoE factor (but not included in our optimization problem), we set the startup-segments to the lowest bitrate and stream them using a greedy\footnote{A greedy transmission uses all the available network capacities.} transmission rather than a threshold-based transmission.
+As shown in Fig.~\ref{fig:compareOptHeuristic}, an inherent advantage of this algorithm is that it ensures a progressive increase of the bitrate instead of an aggressive increase as given by the optimal approach, which is quite more appreciated by the users.